nedbat/coveragepy/doc/index.rst

         .. tab:: nosetest

+            .. note:: Nose has been `unmaintained since at least 2015 <nose state_>`_.
-            *Nose has been unmaintained for a long time.
-You should seriously consider adopting a different test runner.*
+                *You should seriously consider using a different test runner.*

             Change this::